ElderShield has been the talk of the town for awhile now.

 3) Only $133 million were paid out in ElderShield claims

 Out of the $3.3 billion collected, only $133 million were paid out in claims.

-Mathematically, the claims paid out accounts for only 4.03% of all premiums collected.
+Mathematically, the claims paid out account for only 4.03% of all premiums collected.

-4) 52 years old is the median age of policy owners; 67 years old is the median age at which claims were made
+4) The median age of policy owners is 52 years old; the median age at which claims were made is 67 years old

 Nobody likes to be taken advantage of.

-However, I think greater emphasis should be made on why the figures (“low claim rates”) are as such.
+However, I think greater emphasis should be made on why the figures are as such.